 Cervical Fusion Recovery at Home

-- Continue to gradually increase your activity, and walking within and outside the home is encouraged.
+- Continue to gradually increase your activity.
+Walking in and outside of the home is encouraged.

 - Avoid lifting and strenuous activity.

-- Avoid lifting above the waist level and above your head for any prolonged period of time.
+- Avoid lifting above the waist level and above your head for any prolonged period.